frehner/modern-guide-to-packaging-js-library/README.md

 - `.mjs` files will _always_ be ESM modules, even if your `package.json` has `"type": "commonjs"` (or nothing for `type`)
 - `.cjs` files will _always_ be CommonJS modules, even if your `package.json` has `"type": "module"`
-- You add additional `package.json` files that are nested inside of folders; runtimes and bundlers look for the _nearest_ `package.json` and will traverse the folder path upwards until they find it.
+- You can add additional `package.json` files that are nested inside of folders; runtimes and bundlers look for the _nearest_ `package.json` and will traverse the folder path upwards until they find it.
 This means you could have two different folders, both using `.js` files, but each with their own `package.json` set to a different `type` to get both a CommonJS- and ESM-based folder.

-Refer to the excellent NodeJS documentation [here](https://nodejs.org/docs/latest-v18.x/api/packages.html#determining-module-system) and [here](https://nodejs.org/docs/latest-v18.x/api/packages.html#packagejson-and-file-extensions)
+Refer to the excellent NodeJS documentation [here](https://nodejs.org/docs/latest-v18.x/api/packages.html#determining-module-system) and [here](https://nodejs.org/docs/latest-v18.x/api/packages.html#packagejson-and-file-extensions) for more information.

 </details>